Chwiggy/thesis_bachelor/src/thesis.typ

   === Destinations
     - Usage of openly available data, preferably from osm .. extracted with pyrosm @tenkanen_pyrosm_2023
     - specific data if necessary, eg secondary school data not mapped in osm @ministerium_fur_schule_und_bildung_nrw_grunddaten_2016
-  === Data Processing
-    - Isochrones
-      - available from openrouteservice @heigit_openrouteservice_2023, as used in @prayogi_openrouteservice_2022, not used because:
-    - travel time matrices
-      - enough for basic reach analyses, isochrone itself not important
-      - calculated with r5py @r5py as used in @tenkanen_longitudinal_2020, based on the conveyal engine @conway_evidencetransit @Conway_uncertainty_2018
   === Case Studies
     - Selected based on data availability, personal familiarity.
     ==== secondary schools